CodeReviewDAO/dxd_codereview/README.md

 Until a version of [Proposal #185](https://portal.devxdao.com/public-proposals/185) is adopted by the DEVxDAO, the Code Review process adhered to will try to satisfy the requirements upvoted by the DEVxDAO Voting Associates outlines in [Proposal #191](https://portal.devxdao.com/public-proposals/191).
+Similarly, the Definition of
+Done provided in [Proposal #196](https://portal.devxdao.com/public-proposals/196) is used as a guideline but not a pass/fail requirement until approved by vote of the DEVxDAO Voting Associates.

 These approved-by-vote requirements are: